asdf-format/asdf/docs/asdf/features.rst

 Schema validation also plays a role when using custom extensions (see :ref:`using_extensions` and :ref:`extensions`).
 Extensions must provide schemas for the types that they serialize.

+The ASDF software is capable of reading files that contain custom data types even if the extension that was used to create the file is not present.
+In this case, the custom data types will simply occur in the tree as a nested combination of basic data types.
+The structure of this data will mirror the structure of the schema for that type itself.

+However, ASDF is not capable of serializing any arbitrary custom type unless an extension is provided that defines how to serialize that type.
+More details on the use of extensions can be found in :ref:`using_extensions`.

 Warnings and errors
 -------------------